mtabebe/Adaptive-Storage-Tiresias-and-Proteus/docs/Setup.md

 # How To Setup A Cluster

 ## Setup Machines
-* Reserve a set of machines on [tembo](tembo-reserve.cs.uwaterloo.ca), list them in a configuration file, say */hdd1/dyna-mast/horizondb/deployment/tmp-configs/tpcc-machines.txt*
+* Reserve a set of machines list them in a configuration file, say */hdd1/dyna-mast/horizondb/deployment/tmp-configs/tpcc-machines.txt*
-* Become brad
+* Become the user, in this case mtabebe
   * `sudo su - mtabebe`
 * Ensure you can ssh to each machine:
   * `./ssh_script.sh -c ../tmp-configs/tpcc-machines.txt` repeat adding to the *known_hosts* file